 - Is attacked in a place he or she has a right to be; then

 - He or she has no duty to retreat and can use deadly force if he or she reasonably believes it is necessary to do so to prevent death or great bodily harm.

 The consequences of the law can be dramatic.
-Early this year a seventeen year-old, Marqualle Woolbright, from Ocala, Florida, shot another unarmed teen with whom he had been fighting at a bowling alley.
-The fight moved to the parking lot, were Antonio “TJ” Lamar Gordon, Woolbright’s opponent, eventually ended up entering into Woolbright’s vehicle and beating another 13 year-old boy in the same car as Woolbright.
+Early this year a seventeen-year-old, Marqualle Woolbright, from Ocala, Florida, shot another unarmed teen with whom he had been fighting at a bowling alley.
+The fight moved to the parking lot, where Antonio “TJ” Lamar Gordon, Woolbright’s opponent, eventually ended up entering into Woolbright’s vehicle and beating another 13-year-old boy in the same car as Woolbright.
 Woolbright reached across two other boys in the car and fatally shot Gordon once, in the chest.

 Speak to an Attorney

 - Child Relocation